Lazarus Mazingane: Motorist attacks

 In the midst of his main killing spree, Mazingane began kidnapping, raping, maiming, and murdering motorists along highways in the Nasrec area.

 On a Sunday afternoon in June 1996, a young married couple drove over sharp rocks in their bakkie, causing them to pull over under a bridge.
 Mazingane then approached them and forced the husband to move over to the passenger seat.
 He ordered the wife to sit on her husband's back, while their baby stayed in a car seat in the back.
 Mazingane drove to a veld, dragged the couple out of the vehicle, instructed the husband to sit on his own knees, and raped the man's wife as their baby loudly cried.
 In the end, he decided to let the family live, but threatened to kill them if they reported the crime.
 Afterwards, he removed the baby from bakkie and drove off in it.
 The family was later found at the roadside and taken to a nearby police station.
 They told detectives that they saw a second man watching them from a distance, leading investigators to question if the attacker had an accomplice.
 The DNA from the perpetrator's semen was tested, and it immediately matched to the Nasrec serial killer.

-On 24 July 1997, Gert Aspeling, 66, and his handicapped wife, Elise, then 62, were driving on the N12 highway on the outskirts of Johannesburg.
+On 24 July 1997, Gert Aspeling, 66, and his disabled wife, Elise, then 62, were driving on the N12 highway on the outskirts of Johannesburg.
 After a rock punctured one of their Mazda's tyres, they pulled over.
 Mazingane took the opportunity to ambush them.
 He walked beside the vehicle and offered Gert help.
 When he refused the help, Mazingane threatened him to give up his car keys.
 Gert, unfazed, got back inside his vehicle, only for Mazingane to shoot him several times, killing him.
 He proceeded to dump Gert's body at the roadside and drive off with Elise.
 When he reached a corn field, he stopped the car, tore off seat covers, and threw them onto the ground.
 He then pulled Elise out of the car and onto the seat covers, preparing to rape her.
 However, she managed to convince him to leave her alone.
 He drove away with her wheelchair and sold it for a few rand at a pawn shop.
 Elise was trapped in the field for 20 hours until a tractor driver heard her crying.
 Due to her being traumatised and severely dehydrated, she could not immediately tell the police what had happened.

 On 23 October 1997, Mazingane shot Joaquim Manuel Ferreira after Ferreira stopped his bakkie on the N1 highway near an offramp.
 Although he was found alive and transported to a hospital, he succumbed to his injuries four days later.